andrei-m-code/net-core-push-notifications/README.md

 }
 ```

 The library serializes notification object to JSON using Newtonsoft.Json library and sends it to Google cloud.
 Please see the docs on what you can send https://developers.google.com/cloud-messaging/http-server-ref#send-downstream.
+Please note, we are setting the "to" property, so you don't have to do it yourself.

 # Apple Push Notifications